Onoruuu/Onoruuu.github.io/content/blog/living life the nixOS way.md

 Anyways, jailbreaking your mind means unlocking the artifical limits you place on yourself with your mind.
 "Change the way you see things, and the things you see will change."
 The reason jailbreaking works so well as an analogy is because to jailbreak a phone for example means to subtly work around what is given and obvious.
 The same is with life.
 In order to grow, you must implicitly sense something beyond just the usual daily routine you go about, and sort of "jump outside" yourself; examine yourself from a higher perspective, and see whats not working from a detached state.

----
+&nbsp;

 But back to nixOS.
 What makes nixOS so special?
 Obviously, it's declarative management which allows for immutability, reproducibility, and all those other buzzwords.

 Declarative management is so special because you define your operating system and its components clearly and explicitly in one or more files which is usually located in /etc/nixos (or anywhere if you are using flakes!!).

-Whilst contemplating this whole nixos life analogy thing, I realized something.
+Whilst contemplating this whole nixos life analogy thing, I realized something:

+&nbsp;

 **The greatness of NixOS lies in its clarity.**

 There's this quote from the tao te ching, and I want you to pay very close attention to what it's saying:

-> "To clarify muddy waters,
+> "To clarify muddy waters, \
-> you must hold them still and let things settle.
+> you must hold them still and let things settle. \
-> To glimpse the secret of the Tao,
+> To glimpse the secret of the Tao, \
 > you must keep still and quiet your mind."

+&nbsp;

 Think about how typical linux/unix systems work.
 Or hell, even windows.
 You download shit on the web or via desired package manager, and sometimes those things make changes to your system outside of your consciousness, which can sometimes be irreversible.
 Over time, your system gets polluted and messy, and you start experiencing system rot.

 It just feels like your are choking and grasping for air.
 When shit starts to get bad, what do you do?
 You try to fight against it.
 You double your efforts and seek to find solutions.
 But all those solutions are band-aid solutions because the damage has already been dealt, and now you find yourself getting lost in the endless tasks of cleaning up your system.

 The point is that you are running around.
 You are putting out fires.
 And in doing so you get lost in life's external details.
 I am transitioning from operating systems to life here.
 Think about how most of us live.
 It's the same as our typical operating systems!
 We do things unconsciously without intent.
 We hoard material items.
 We create bonds and ties that then weigh us down in the future, and we are forever stuck trying to fight against those in a hopeless struggle.

+&nbsp;

 In doing all this, we are lost in the world without.